Best Online Master’s Degrees in: Business Management

 Colorado State University received our award for career support.
 The university’s career center allows alumni to search for or post jobs and internships on CareerRAM, the institution’s online career service center.
 Within the first year after they graduate, students can use the university’s career services for free, and after the first year they can schedule one appointment with a career counselor per year at no cost.

 Azusa Pacific University claimed our award for best financial support.
-According to the National Center of Education Statistics (NCES), 85% of the university’s undergraduate students received some sort of financial aid in the 2010-2011 school year.
+According to the National Center of Education Statistics (NCES), 85% of the university’s undergraduate students received some sort of financial aid.
 The university’s financial aid office helps students identify and receive scholarships, grants, and student loans given by governmental and institutional organizations.

 Troy University received our award for best technology support.
 U.S. News & World Report placed Troy University 12th in its ranking of student services and technology of the top online graduate business programs.
 Troy University offers its online students live tutoring, a smartphone application they can use to access course content, and live streaming video.